phodal/awesome-iot/README.md

 * [OpenDevice ★ 23 ⧗ 8](https://github.com/OpenDevice/OpenDevice) - Open IoT (Internet Of Things) Platform and Framework.
 * [Pando Cloud ★ 75 ⧗ 2](https://github.com/PandoCloud/pando-cloud) - is the cloud part of Pando IoT solution.
 It's made of a bunch of tools, protocols and frameworks below: Pando Cloud, Pando Embedded Framework, Pando Protocol as so on.
 * [Pingo ★ 211 ⧗ 0](https://github.com/pingo-io/pingo-py) - Generic API for controlling boards with programmable IO pins.
+* [PolyMCU](https://github.com/labapart/polymcu) - has been designed from the beginning to be as flexible as possible: host OS independent, support any toolchain, any RTOS, any micro-controller vendor SDK.
 * [rpi-gpio.js ★ 221 ⧗ 5](https://github.com/JamesBarwell/rpi-gpio.js) - Control Raspberry Pi GPIO pins with node.js.
 * [SensorBee ★ 54 ⧗ 33](https://github.com/sensorbee/sensorbee) - Lightweight stream processing engine for IoT
 * **[Serverless ★ 7951 ⧗ 0](https://github.com/serverless/serverless)** - Serverless is the application framework for building web, mobile and IoT applications exclusively on Amazon Web Services' Lambda and API Gateway.